malcolmgreaves/smo-fun/README.md

 * [smo-fun-cmd](https://github.com/malcolmgreaves/smo-fun/tree/master/smo-fun-cmd)
   * contains command line applications that use the code from `smo-fun-core`
   * intended to be used as a suite of tools to assist fellow machine learniner practitioners

+### Versioning
+Only the `smo-fun-core` project adheres to the published version semantics.

 # Legal